tarwn/lessthandot-hugo/blogs/content/posts/2010-07-15-t-sql-query-optimization-quick-tip.md

   - temp table

 ---
-A query in a stored procedures I&#8217;m developing had low CPU and reads, but was unexplainedly taking a very long time to complete.
+A query in a stored procedures I'm developing had low CPU and reads, but was unexplainedly taking a very long time to complete.
 The execution plan was also really great, even after exerting all my query-tuning might and playing with many different join orders and doing a CROSS APPLY to force a pseudo skip-scan.

 After wrestling with it over several days I finally discovered that the problem was having used a table variable!
 After switching to a temp table, I got a crazy performance improvement and everything settled back to normal.
 Here are the numbers: